How To Get A Car Loan

 Key takeaway If your credit score is below 600, it’s a good idea to build your credit before applying for an auto loan so you qualify for lower interest rates and better loan terms.

-Shop around for auto loan lenders
+Shop for a car loan lender

 Shopping around is the best way to find competitive rates and good terms.